 NewsPolitics NYCHA solutions discussed by Cuomo, City Council members in Albany An emergency declaration and more funds were among the city’s requests, according to City Council Speaker Corey Johnson.
 City Council Speaker Corey Johnson said Council members had a productive meeting with Gov. Cuomo in Albany on Tuesday, March 13, 2018.
 Photo Credit: Craig Ruttle By Yancey Roy firstname.lastname@example.org @yanceyroy Updated March 13, 2018 9:20 PM Print Share fbShare Tweet Email City Council members said they found “common ground” with Gov. Andrew M. Cuomo on public housing issues after a lengthy, closed-door meeting at the State Capitol Tuesday.
 City Council member Corey Johnson, speaking for the group, said they asked for three things: An emergency declaration to waive the usual contracting requirements in order to speed housing repairs, an overall quicker contracting process for construction, and more money.
 Though no promises were made after the meeting, Johnson said the governor was sympathetic and asked for “guidance” on how help should be prescribed.
 “It’s about resources and management and it’s about getting rid of these procurement rules which hold up getting the work done,” Johnson told reporters afterward.
 “We are open to figuring out how that happens and the governor is open” to that as well.
 Cuomo’s office on Tuesday evening released a letter to Johnson calling for the appointment of a new construction manager before releasing $200 million in funding to the New York City Housing Authority.
 A day earlier, the Democratic governor blasted the living conditions at a Bronx home run by NYCHA and took another swipe at his rival, Mayor Bill de Blasio.
 Cuomo said he saw roaches and other vermin and called conditions “disturbing,” “intolerable” and “disgusting.”
 The governor said he was considering issuing an emergency declaration to speed repairs.
 He directed the state Health Department to investigate and said if improvements weren’t made by April 1, he’d suggest his own plan.
 De Blasio has countered that the state has done “next to nothing” to help the city address the problems.
 His aides said Cuomo hasn’t handed over $200 million he promised NYCHA last year.
 Johnson said it wasn’t about finger pointing but helping residents.
 “This is not about picking sides.
 This is about getting help for 400,000 people,” he said.
 He said he’s hoping lawmakers will include emergency aid for NYCHA when they adopt a state budget — which is due at the end of the month.
 The Democrat-led state Assembly has proposed a $200 million boost for NYCHA.
-By Yancey Roy email@example.com @yanceyroy Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Yancey Roy email@example.com @yanceyroy Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.